EgorShab/software/RestaurantBillCalculator/README.md

 - **LoginUserControl.xaml & LoginUserControl.xaml.cs:** These files define the user control for login, handling the user interface and interactions for user authentication.
 - **MainWindow.xaml & MainWindow.xaml.cs:** The main window of the application, acting as the primary interface for user interaction and navigation.
 - **RestaurantBillCalculator.xaml & RestaurantBillCalculator.xaml.cs:** Dedicated interface components for calculating and managing restaurant bill.

-### Challenges and Learning
-- **Implementing MVVM Architecture:** Mastering the nuances of the MVVM pattern to achieve a clean architectural design.